isomerpages/nrf-gyss/_current-event/Speakers.md

 permalink: /current-event/speakers/
 description: ""
 ---
-While the speaker list for the GYSS 2024 is still being finalised, here are the eminent scientists who have already confirmed their attendance:
+While the speakers for the GYSS 2024 are still being finalised, here are the eminent scientists who have already confirmed their attendance:

 ![](/images/GYSS%202024/speakers-june%202023.jpg)